C2DH/ranketwo-submissions/lessons/drafts/data.md

 STEP 2

-By selecting specific attributs, we create *descriptive categories*.
+By selecting specific attributes, we create *descriptive categories*.
 Obviously, our selection of attributes would be different if we wanted to describe the same person in another context, for example as an author, or if we described something else, like a place, or a piece of art, or an animal, or a book.
 In other words, the selection of descriptive categories is subject to a finality.
 In the case of the wanted poster, the finality is identifying and catching a fugitive.
 For this reason, identifying, say, a person's favorite dessert might not be the most significant property, especially if we can only list a limited number of them on our wanted poster.

 Can you think of significant properties that would matter in this case but are not included in the poster?